periode/thesis/checkin/four/four_notes.md

 ## hacking

 beauty in inscrutability?

+CCC: "you can create art and beauty on a computer"

 Hackers -> this redirects to the understanding of the machine (e.g. trying to reduce character counts for one-liners)